 There was also one issue of The All-New Batman: The Brave and the Bold in 2011 in which Batman and Wonder Woman had been hit by Eros’s arrows and he asks her to marry him, and she says yes.
 Though it was a single issue and I don’t really care for the campiness of the comic, it is still really sweet and quite funny.
 Especially when Robin doesn’t understand why Bruce is getting married until he sees Diana in a wedding dress and quickly shuts his mouth.
 Of course they don’t get married, but it’s such a cute little tease.

-Batman and Wonder Woman are my favorite relationship, even though they have never really gotten together in a canonical timeline.
+Batman and Wonder Woman are my favorite comic book relationship, even though they have never really gotten together in a canonical timeline.
 Their relationship is such an interesting study in contrasts.
 You have the ultimate human in Bruce Wayne, who is the very embodiment of the human spirit and potential.
 Then you have Wonder Woman who is a creature of myth and magic.
 It is interesting to see the man of science who has become, quite literally, a god-killer (he killed Darkseid) being paired with a woman created by the gods from clay.
 Batman is a warrior, more so than any other Wonder Woman love interest.
 Wonder Woman is the ultimate warrior.
 They work together because of how they are simultaneously similar and complete opposites.
 They work because of how well an immortal warrior with amazing powers can humanize the bravest and darkest human male in the DC universe.
 If only the writers would realize that.

 READ THE OPPOSING ARGUMENT